marco-lewis/silq/README.md

 Silq is a high-level programming language for quantum computing with a strong static type system.
 More information: https://silq.ethz.ch

+## Branch - Verify (In Development)
+The approach of this branch is to convert the AST of a Silq file into a JSON file.
+This JSON can then be used by other programming languages to perform analysis (such as the verif-silq submodule).
+This branch and the respective submodule are in development and could be **unstable**.

 ## Installation
 To install via vscode without building from source, see: https://silq.ethz.ch/install